ubports/messaging-app/README.md

 crossbuilder inst-foreign dh-translations apparmor-easyprof-ubuntu
 ```

-The app then can be build by simply running:
+The app then can be build by running:

 ```
 crossbuilder